 I had no expectations.
 I also wasn’t very prepared for the camping but fortunately fell in with a group of legendary locals from Fairbanks, here for their 4th Tailgate party who built the sickest temporary cabin that you’ve ever seen.
 I lucked out!

 This year has seen a lot of rain bringing plentiful down-days in the run up to Tailgate Alaska.
 The parking lot saw a few rivers, my clothes got soaked but stoke levels remained high.
-In addition to all your regular winter camping needs (sleeping mat, down sleeping bag, water-proof everything, paper plates, hot sauce, lots of wet-wipes, hand sanitiser flask, stove, coffee, wood) and you backcountry kit, there are a few must have items you need at Tailgate to survive.
+In addition to all your regular winter camping needs (sleeping mat, down sleeping bag, water-proof everything, paper plates, hot sauce, lots of wet-wipes, hand sanitiser flask, stove, coffee, wood) and your backcountry kit, there are a few must-have items you need at Tailgate to survive.

 10 must have items to survive Tailgate Alaska:

 #1 Alaskan XtraTufs or sturdy winter boots